 However, peripherals and the other electronics noted, below, can be dropped off at these retailers and recycled at no charge.

 The majority of the electronics are disassembled for recycling here in Washington.
 Some electronics go out-of-state for processing and some materials are exported for recycling at approved facilities.
-However, obsolete electronics are not exported to third-world countries.
+The goal of the program, however, is to prevent electronics from being exported to countries with weak hazardous waste regulations.
 Metals, plastics and glass are separated and sold as commodities to be reused as raw materials in the manufacturing of new products.
 On average only 2% of the total volume goes to a landfill - mostly particle board from cabinet TVs.
 Toxic materials such as batteries, leaded glass, circuit boards and fluorescent tubes must be managed properly by approved recyclers.
 Ecology also requires recyclers to meet standards designed to protect worker safety and health as well as the environment.

 What if my electronic equipment still works?
 Many groups and businesses focus on making used electronics available for reuse.
 More information on donating your electronics for reuse.